simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Fri 31 May : OpenGL and D3d12 error fixes.
+Fri 31 May : Fix water shutdown crash.
+Fri 31 May : Deployment py fixes.
 Thu 30 May : Add RenderDelegate.h
 Thu 30 May : Add RenderDelegate.h
 Thu 30 May : Don't invalidate pixelShaders from Effect: RenderPlatform is responsible for this.